mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 ### Some Rails Style Conventions
 - Aim for skinny Controllers!
-    All business login goes into the Model.
+    All business logic goes into the Model.
 The controller should simply `find` or `create` an object, perhaps load some other data or call a Model method, then pass everything to the view.
 - Order controller contents: filters, public methods, private methods.
 - Order model contents: constants, attributes, associations, nested attributes, named scopes, validations, callbacks, public methods, private methods.